iruimeng/abat/README.md

 You can also quote values, e.g. `foo="bar baz"`.
 ## JSON
-JSON is the lingua franca of modern web services and it is also the implicit content type bat by default uses:
+JSON is the lingua franca of modern web services and it is also the implicit content type abat by default uses:

-If your command includes some data items, they are serialized as a JSON object by default. bat also automatically sets the following headers, both of which can be overwritten:
+If your command includes some data items, they are serialized as a JSON object by default. abat also automatically sets the following headers, both of which can be overwritten:

 |Content-Type	| application/json |
 | -------------| ----------------- |
 |Accept	        |application/json|

-You can use --json=true, -j=true to explicitly set Accept to `application/json` regardless of whether you are sending data (it's a shortcut for setting the header via the usual header notation – `bat url Accept:application/json`).
+You can use --json=true, -j=true to explicitly set Accept to `application/json` regardless of whether you are sending data (it's a shortcut for setting the header via the usual header notation – `abat url Accept:application/json`).

 Simple example:

-	$ bat PUT example.org name=John email=john@example.org
+	$ abat PUT example.org name=John email=john@example.org
 	PUT / HTTP/1.1
 	Accept: application/json
 	Accept-Encoding: gzip, deflate